mcneel/developer.rhino3d.com/_guide_topics/general/developer_training.md

 # Developer Training

-Developer training is a custom, one-on-one session designed to help you become more familiar with the Rhino C++ SDK or the RhinoCommon (.NET) SDK, and to get help in improving your Rhino plug-in product.
+Developer training is a custom, one-on-one session designed to help you become more familiar with the Rhino C++ SDK or the RhinoCommon (.NET) SDK, and to get help in improving your Rhino plugin product.

 Rhino Developer Training is available at both the McNeel Headquarters in **Seattle**, and at our European Headquarters in **Barcelona**.